BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/30-Role.md

 This file explains how user gain role and how it is transform in permission.

 ## User roles in team
-With the user interface of the application authorised users can navigate on the team CRUD.
+With the user interface of the application authorized users can navigate on the team CRUD.
-By clicking on a team they acces to the member CRUD.
+By clicking on a team they access to the member CRUD.
 And they can add member with roles on teams.

 When a user is connected to the application he can change of current team in the upper right combo.
 He gains the roles associate to the user in the current team (only the selected one in Single or Multi Role).
 Warning : You can have several type of team, so you can have several combo in header.
 In this case you have several current teams (one by type).

 When the user navigate in the application one of the current team can be change by code in Angular Front app, if required.
-This action is done by the fonction changeCurrentTeamId of AuthService.
+This action is done by the function changeCurrentTeamId of AuthService.
 Example in the service of a Team CRUD:
 ```js
     public set currentCrudItemId(id: any) {